TruStory/truchain/docs/spec/staking/README.md

 ### Main Types

 The `Stake` type stores all data necessarily for a staking action.
 It is designed to be embedded by every type that requires staking functionality.
-For example, it is embedded in the `Argument` type.
+For example, it is embedded in `Argument` and `Upvote` types.

 ```go
 type Stake struct {